Core Module Information

 Upon completion of this module you will be able to

-LO1: Plan, design, carry out and report on a significant piece of individual research within the field of HRM
+LO1: Effectively plan, design, carry out and report on a significant piece of individual research which demonstrates an in-depth critical knowledge and understanding of current issues, and which has potential to add value to society, individuals and organisations within the field of Human Resource Management.

-LO2: Collect, analyse and interpret qualitative and/or quantitative data, using relevant analytical techniques
+LO2: Collect, analyse and critically interpret qualitative and/or quantitative data, using a significant range of research methods while undertaking critical evaluations of your own methodological approach.

-LO3: Relate theory to research findings, draw relevant conclusions and consider the implications and limitations of the research you have undertaken
+LO3: Relate theory to research findings, draw effective conclusions and critically consider the implications and limitations of the research you have undertaken.

-LO5: Communicate complex ideas and information in a succinct, coherent and structured manner with authority and credibility, for both academic and practitioner audiences.
+LO5: Effectively synthesise and communicate complex ideas and information in a succinct, coherent and structured manner with authority and credibility, for both academic and practitioner audiences.

 Full Details of Teaching and Assessment